 - The protection of a Trust — particularly the proper titling of investments and signing on behalf of the trust.

 - The creation of future wealth.

-For 2014, you can give a gift up to $14,000 per person without the need to file a gift tax return.
+Each year, you can give up to that year’s exemption amount per person without the need to file a gift tax return.
 By putting it in a Wealth Creation Trust, the gift you created this holiday season becomes not just a vehicle of financial security, but education and impact for a lifetime and beyond.

-If you would like to learn more about how to establish a Wealth Creation Trust to secure the financial future of your children, grandchildren and beyond while encouraging and educating them to create more wealth in the world (rather than squandering what you’ve worked so hard to create), contact our office for a Family Wealth Planning Session at 612-206-3701 or send us a message with our online contact form.
+If you would like to learn more about how to establish a Wealth Creation Trust to secure the financial future of your children, grandchildren and beyond while encouraging and educating them to create more wealth in the world (rather than squandering what you’ve worked so hard to create), contact our office for a family estate planning consultation at 612-206-3701 or send us a message with our online contact form.